jerturowetz/notes/whishlist.md

 ## Workshop & soldering station

-- Kester 44 60/40 Rosin core lead solder (for repair work or on used/oxidised parts)
-- Kester 245 No Clean Wire Solder 63/37 .031" part no 24-6337--8800 (for clean work, new parts)
 - desoldering plunger & wick
 - precision x-acto knife (scalpel)
 - regular & thin medical scissors